 These are some plugins that break website code:

-- Auto-updates insufficient or not complete for your WP site/WP plugs
+- Auto-updates are insufficient or not complete for your WP site/WP plugs

 - Incompatible plugins